OxyTurbine development department

 • Power advice can be modulated by varying liquid depth or rotor submergence

-• There are several manufacturers that offer vertical shaft aerator for ditches but need special geometry.
+• Several manufacturers offer vertical shaft aerator for trenches but need special geometry.

-• In some existing installations, these aerators are being phased out for mixing pumps with fine pore diffuser
+• In some existing installations, these aerators are being phased out for mixing pumps with excellent pore diffuser

-• Surface aerator gives the greatest evaporation and, therefore, give the greatest cooling.
+• Surface aerator gives the most significant evaporation and, therefore, provide the greatest cooling.
 This is especially true in dry climates.
 Wind speed is an important characteristic.
 Surface aerator may cause a 4oC temperature reduction compared to fine pore aerator for the same conditions.
 This can be important to support nitrification in winter.

-• Occasionally surface aerator are chosen simply because of their cooling ability, such as in petroleum refinery wastewater treatment in warm climates, or to avoid heat impacts of effluents on receiving waters
+• Occasionally surface aerator is chosen just because of their cooling ability, such as in petroleum refinery wastewater treatment in warm climates, or to avoid heat impacts of effluents on receiving waters

 • Power draw is a function of propeller submergence.
 High water can overload fixed mounted aerator and burn on the motors

-• As we shall see, surface aerator have higher alpha factors.
-They do not have the greatest clean water efficiency, but the higher alpha factors partially compensate.
+• As we shall see, surface aerator has higher alpha factors.
+They do not have the highest clean water efficiency, but the higher alpha factors partially compensate.

 • The surface aerator can usually be designed so that maintenance can be performed without dewatering the tank or lagoon.